BlinkDL/RWKV-LM/README.md

 kv / k is the memory mechanism.
 The token with high k can be remembered for a long duration, if W is close to 1 in the channel.

 **RWKV is parallelizable because the time-decay of each channel is data-independent (and trainable)**.
 For example, in usual RNN you can adjust the time-decay of a channel from say 0.8 to 0.5 (these are called "gates"), while in RWKV you simply move the information from a W-0.8-channel to a W-0.5-channel to achieve the same effect.

+The R-gate is important for performance. k = info strength of this token (to be passed to future tokens). r = whether to apply the info to this token.

 ## RWKV-3 improvements (used in the latest 1.5B run)